skytruong90/Access_Control_Management_GUI/README.md

-# This is the Access Control System Project that my team and I work on together for this summer.
+# This is the Access Control System Project that my team and I work on together.

 ### Team members:
 - [Jay Madison](https://github.com/JayMad18)